EnchantmentEngine/EE2/README.md

-# EE2
+# BXR

 ## Overview

-EE2 is a real-time multiplayer 3D application with WebXR (Augmented Reality) support.
+BXR is a real-time multiplayer 3D application with WebXR (Augmented Reality) support.
 It combines BabylonJS for 3D rendering, Colyseus for multiplayer state management, and WebRTC for peer-to-peer video/audio communication.

 ## System Architecture